Airmen, Marines execute HIRAIN demonstration to maximize lethality

 |Downloads:

-This work, Airmen, Marines execute HIRAIN demonstration to maximize lethality, by SSgt Frank Rohrig, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Airmen, Marines execute HIRAIN demonstration to maximize lethality [Image 4 of 4], by A1C Caleb Parker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT